cornell-ece2300/ece2300-docs/docs/ece2300-lab4ef-proc.md

  - <https://docs.google.com/spreadsheets/d/1u30pax9gSaYgxfGzijZ16sxKd5bPucyl2BFsVvLCns4>

 Make a copy of this table, and enter in the cycle count for your single-cycle processor into the _fpga-perf-data_ tab.
+The cycle count starts from the beginning of the program and stops once out1 is no longer zero.

 !!! note "Lab Report Task 2: Accumulate Assembly Program and Cycle Count"